Table of contents

 4.0 Stats n’ caps

-First things first, be aware with the addition of Leather Specialization in Cataclysm, you should always attempt to only use leather gear.
+You should always attempt to only use leather gear.
 Wearing only leather items will increase your intellect by 5%.
 Equipping just a single piece of cloth gear will remove this bonus, and that is a massive hit to your intellect, and thus spell power and critical strike chance.
 There is generally no gain from wearing a cloth piece that can outweigh the loss of the leather specialization bonus.

 - More mana